 “The Psychology of Salvation” was first published in 2008 in the independent journal Quaker Theology.
 Interpreting the early Quaker view of salvation — conversion of heart — through contemporary psychological concepts of schemas and cognitive dissonance, the essay seems appropriate for this time of pandemic when many are rejecting the advice of medical experts and refusing to protect themselves and others.
 I am reprinting the essay in serialized form for readers of The Postmodern Quaker.
-A full PDF version will be made available when the series has concluded.
+A full PDF version is available here.

 THE PSYCHOLOGY OF SALVATION

 Recovering, Reframing, and Reclaiming